koykov/dyntpl/readme.md

 	// buf.Bytes() or buf.String() contains the result.
 }
 ```
-Content of `init()` function should be executed once (or periodically on fly from some source, eg DB).
+Content of `init()` function should be executed once (or periodically on the fly from some source, eg DB).

-Content of `main()` function is how to use dyntpl in general way in highload.
+Content of `main()` function is how to use dyntpl in a general way in highload.
 Of course, byte buffer should take from the pool.

 ## Benchmarks

 See [bench.md](bench.md) for result of internal benchmarks.

-Highly recommend to check `*_test.go` files in the project, since them contains a lot of typical language constructions
+Highly recommend to check `*_test.go` files in the project, since they contains a lot of typical language constructions
 that supports this engine.

 See [versus/dyntpl](https://github.com/koykov/versus/tree/master/dyntpl) for comparison benchmarks with
 [quicktemplate](https://github.com/valyala/quicktemplate) and native marshaler/template.

 As you can see, dyntpl in ~3-4 times slower than [quicktemplates](https://github.com/valyala/quicktemplate).
 That is a cost for dynamics.
-There is no way to write template engine that will faster than native Go code.
+There is no way to write template engine that will be faster than native Go code.

 ## Syntax